Topics Map > Accessibility

-Topics Map > Learning Analytics & Assessment > Honorlock
+Topics Map > Learning Analytics for Learn@UW

-Honorlock - Accessibility & Usability Information (Student)
+Honorlock Accessibility and Usability Information (Student)

 Honorlock is an online auto-proctoring tool that can be linked to quizzes in Canvas.
 Honorlock online proctoring is an auto-proctoring experience similar to, but not the same as, live proctoring.
 While live proctoring includes a live person monitoring the exam session, online or auto-proctoring monitoring of the exam session is conducted by an automated system programmable by the instructor in the session settings.
 Honorlock can only work in a Chrome browser and requires a Chrome extension.